esotericfoundation/logo/docs/README.md

 - [`svg`][svg]
 - [`png`][png]

 The logo can be found in the above formats on the [releases][releases] page on GitHub.
+Releases may or may not be up-to-date with the logo source code.

 These formats are used because they provide the highest quality for the logo image.